Simple Considerations for Choosing a Horse Bit

 LEVEL THREE – MODERATE TO STRONG EFFECT: Level 3 bits are suited to more mature horse (4 to 5 years old) with the capacity of accepting more pressure from the bit and riders with more educated hands.
 They may have thick mouthpieces made of different materials such as tight twisted metals that apply more bar pressure.
 They can have longer shanks and non-swiveling cheeks but not in combination with high-pressure bit configuration such as the twisted mouth or wire-wrapped bars.
 In other words they may have more dramatic mouthpieces OR longer shanks, but not both.
 This category includes shank snaffle bits and most short-shank, low-port curb bits that apply pressure to bars, poll, and chin.
 Not severe if used properly, but stronger effect than Level Two.

 LEVEL FIVE – VERY STRONG EFFECT: Bits in Level Five have even higher ports, longer shanks, and more complex mouthpieces.
-They include many combination bits, gag bits, correction bits and high-port curb bits.
+They include many combination bits, gag bits, correction bits and high-port curb bits such as spades.
 They can certainly hurt the horse if not used properly.
 Because they can easily damage a horse’s mouth, it is recommended that Level Five bits only be used by professional trainers and riders on very experienced and older horses.

 We certainly don’ t know everything.
 Please share your expertise and experiences.
 Comment on what is already written or Suggest a Category and Educate us about it.
 Grow Horse-Pros.com©